pinglainstitute/energy-gdp-emissions/README.md

 * [Baseline model comparison](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/data/02_02_results/baseline_model_comparison.md)

 The best model for each country is presented as a table in the result link.

-DL models are forecasting in the similar way as ARIMA model (predicting 1 output for each)

-Mild hyper-parameter tuning was conducted but the training but there is an issue.

 ### Plots
 * [US plot](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/data/02_02_results/United_States_baseline_model_comparison.png)